thomasekdahlN/wealthprognosis-app/README.md

 - Klassifisere F.I.R.E oppnåelse pr år
 - Showing all values compared to KPI index (relative value) and how we perform compared to kpi
 - Refactoring and cleanup of code
-- Retrieving asset values from API, like Crypto/Fond/stocks
-- Summere riktig skattefradrag basert på rente og alder på hus og hytter
 - Support for property tax with different tax pr asset (due to different places having different taxes.
 Both tax percent and standardDeduction).
 Deduction for property tax for rentals is not handled.
+- More TDD / tests
 - F.I.R.E - Use up 4% of partly sellable assets from wishPensionYear to DeathYear to see how it handles.
 Not needed anymore since using up a divisor of your assets (1/10) until you die is a better way to use up sellable assets.
+- Retrieving asset values from API, like Crypto/Fond/stocks

 ## Config